Override-6/Linkit/README.md

 <center> <h1>The Linkit Framework</h1> </center>

 ![Cover](RCover.png)
- A Framework to easily synchronise and link (remote) JVM processes between them.
+ An Autonomous Framework to easily synchronise and link (remote) JVM processes between them.

 ## This readme is currently being rewritten
 **WARNING :** for now, this framework should be used only for trusted networks, a security update that adds permissions will be sooner available, and JVM versions under 11 will not be supported.